 The overweening Roman Catholic regard for Aristotlian authority held up Christian theology and scientific progress for a long time.
 The mold was broken by the 16th-century Protestant Reformation in Europe.

 Copernicus was not the first with this hypothesis, and Aristarchus of Samos in Greece, living in the third century BC, is usually credited with being the first to advance the opinion that the Earth orbits the Sun, although extant Sumerian clay tablets show a heliocentric solar system at a much earlier date.
 Copernicus knew about Aristarchus’ opinion but it is difficult to prove if he was dependent upon him for the idea or not.
 At least, Copernicus is credited with popularising and breaking the paradigm in European thought, just as Martin Luther broke through the religious paradigm in Roman Catholic Europe at the same time.

-In the medieval world, Aristarchus’s Heliocentrism was not well-known—just as in our day biblical teaching is not well-known.
-Long before Aristarchus of Samos, the prophet Isaiah in the 8th century BC told us that:
+In the medieval world, the heliocentrism of Aristarchus of Samos was not well-known—just as in our day biblical teaching is not well-known.
+Long before Aristarchus, the prophet Isaiah in the 8th century BC told us that:

 ‘God sits above the circle of the Earth, Who stretches out the heavens as a curtain and spreads them out as a tent to dwell in’ Isa 40:22.